liqd/adhocracy-plus/docs/translations.md

 files in the locale-source folder, where they can be translated and/or pushed to transifex like explained above.
-`make po` will also translate the English strings by themselves, meaning that in the en_GB folder, all missing msgstr are filled with the text from the corresponding msgid.
+`make po` will also translate the English strings by themselves, meaning that in the en folder, all missing msgstr are filled with the text from the corresponding msgid.

 When a new project is created by forking or branching, only the